Newton Dale Halt railway station

 Newton Dale Halt railway station is a request stop on the North Yorkshire Moors Railway and serves as a stopping off point for walkers around Newton Dale and Cropton Forest in the North York Moors National Park, North Yorkshire, England.
 When the station was opened, the station signs were written as Newtondale Halt.

 The halt was built by the North Yorkshire Moors Railway using materials from Warrenby Halt, near Redcar.
-The halt was a new construction that was a joint enterprise between the NYMR, the Forestry Commission and the North Yorks Moors National Park Authority.
-The station was opened in 1981 near to the former Newtondale signal box that had last been used in 1930 and was demolished by the NYMR in 1995 due to it being unsafe.
+The halt was a new construction that was a joint enterprise between the NYMR, the Forestry Commission and the North York Moors National Park Authority.
+The station was opened on 23 April 1981 by Hector Monro (Minister for Sport), near to the former Newtondale signal box that had last been used in 1930 and was demolished by the NYMR in 1995 due to it being unsafe.

-There is no road access to Newton Dale Halt and it is a request stop.
+The station is a request stop, and there is no road access to the site.
+Newton Dale Halt is known for being one of the remotest stations in England due to the lack of road access.